The Primary Years Programme

-In our International Baccalaureate (IB) Primary Years Programme (PYP), lessons are designed by our expert teachers to inspire curiosity, encourage students to ask questions, and help them develop a strong sense of self.
+In our Candidate International Baccalaureate (IB) Primary Years Programme (PYP), lessons are designed by our expert teachers to inspire curiosity, encourage students to ask questions, and help them develop a strong sense of self.

 The ten IB Learner Profile Attributes (LPAs) lie at the core of our curriculum, encouraging students to cultivate characteristics such as being caring, open-minded, and reflective.
 Our curriculum is also focused on developing the future-proof Approaches to Learning (ATL) skills—communication, research, teamwork, self-management, and critical thinking—through intentionally structured tasks, projects, and assessments.